 The famous Place Vendôme in Paris’ first arrondissement ranks amongst France’s most beautiful squares.

-Located to the north of the Tuileries Garden, it is a magnificent example of neoclassical architecture in France.
+It is located to the north of the Tuileries Garden and is a magnificent example of neoclassical architecture in France.

 You may have heard that Place Vendôme is a mecca of money and luxury.
-Indeed, the square provides a base for renowned and prestigious establishments: the Ritz hotel, Cartier, Rolex, Chanel jewellery, as well as the Ministry of Justice.
+Indeed, the square provides a base for renowned and prestigious establishments: the Ritz hotel, Cartier, Rolex, Chanel jewellery, and the Ministry of Justice.

 Read more Place Vendôme.